The Scalable Company is a community for entrepreneurs, founders, and CEOs who have no idea what they’re doing, and are willing to admit it.

 And if you (like me) have ever felt unworthy to run your own company, I invite you to join us.

-We also plan to open our Get Scalable Accelerator (which was previously only offered to portfolio companies and high-level clients) to everyone, and we will also look to make some investments and form some strategic partnerships.
-(Full disclosure: The “business case” for launching Scalable.co is to locate new and interesting investment and acquisition opportunities.)
+We also plan to open spots in our Get Scalable Accelerator (which was previously only offered to portfolio companies and high-level clients) to everyone, and we will also look to make some investments and form some strategic partnerships.
+(Full disclosure: The “business case” for launching The Scalable Company is to identify new and interesting investment and acquisition opportunities.)

 But mostly, we want to create a community…